Treeniks/chameleos/README.md

 - on startup with `chameleos --stroke-color "#00BFFF"` (default is `#FF0000`)
 - on the fly with `chamel stroke-color "#00BFFF"`

 The color can be given in whatever formats the [csscolorparser](https://crates.io/crates/csscolorparser) crate supports.
-The color can also include opacity.
+The color can also include opacity, so you could make a highlighter pen.
+Multiple pens aren't explicitly supported, but the same can be achieved with respective stroke-color and stroke-width keybinds.

 ### Eraser